Download our free guide . . .

-You will find speed cameras all over Scotland.
+You will find speed camera types all over Scotland.
 They are not invincible.
 We win speed camera cases everyday.
 We won Alan Hutton’s case and we could win yours.
 There is no easy formula to follow.
 Each case needs to be tackled head on and every angle checked.

 The infamous GATSO tends to be sited at the side of the road.
 In the past it used induction loops laid into the road to detect speeding drivers but now most models use radar.
 In Scotland they tend to be set so that they can only “observe” one side of the road.
 One of the most common questions we receive is “Can the GATSO camera get me when I am driving towards it?”
 The answer is No they take photographs of the back of the vehicle.
 The purpose being to identify the vehicle and then the registered keeper receives a NIP requiring that they name the driver.
 However TRUVELO Speed cameras can take a photograph of you approaching and this can be from either side of the road.
 More common in the east of Scotland but being used more and more due to cot being lower than the GATSO and the fact that they can “Shoot” in either direction.
 The old film devices are being replaced with digital technology that takes the picture, the computer then accesses registered keeper details and automatically prints a letter to serve on the registered keeper.
 The photograph is of the back of the vehicle therefore it is difficult if not impossible to identify the driver with the photographs obtained.
 We visited the factory last year and have to admit that they run a really impressive operation.